 Choosing a Cosmetic Surgeon Northern Virginia

 Not every surgeon is right for every person, and we encourage you to talk to more than one surgeon to find the right one for you.
-To talk to Dr. Desman and learn whether he is the right surgeon for you, please call 703-924-3144 or email us to schedule your consultation today.
+To talk to Dr. Desman and learn whether he is the right surgeon for you, please reach out to us today to schedule your consultation.

 Credentials and Experience